Friday, March 25, 2016

 The state of Rhode Island 22 years ago this March closed the human warehouse known as the Ladd Center, an institution in Exeter, R.I., for people then labeled "retarded" -- people we today know as developmentally or intellectually disabled.
 Vulnerable people frequently without voice who, with some exceptions, particularly toward the end, were brutally mistreated for decades at Ladd.

-The story below is the one I wrote on that triumphal day.
+The story below is the one I wrote for The Providence Journal on that triumphal day.

 As you will read, after decades of abuse and neglect -- and following Providence Journal exposes, a federal lawsuit, and tireless advocacy -- one of the leaders of the movement could declare: "The beast is dead...
 Nobody will ever be able to throw away a human being again."